httpsharis/ecommerce-fontend-design/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is an Internship Program provided by DeveloperHub.co which is situated in Islamabad.

 ## 👥 Contributors